The allies of landlords, property managers, and real estate professionals.

 We are unaware of any other law firm so prolific in disseminating articles on topics germane to landlords and the professionals who serve them.

 Miss a beat?
-View our archive of our weekly email broadcasts and subscribe to stay in the know.
+View the archive of our regular email broadcasts and subscribe to stay in the know.

-Read past email blasts we religiously send out every week and join our burgeoning family of subscribers.
-In the pro-tenant state of California, housing providers and real estate professionals are urged to keep up to date on legal developments that impact their business.
+Peruse our latest email updates and join our growing community of subscribers.
+In California’s highly regulated, tenant-protective environment, housing providers and real estate professionals are well-advised to stay informed about the legal developments that affect their business.

 View archives of email broadcasts →